 The first category includes common factors that can trigger inflammation: chronic infection, trauma or surgery, reduced resistance to infectious agents, physical inactivity, alcoholism, smoking, hypothermia and a few more.
 Interestingly, in people aged 20-50 years, microbes can get into the prostate in several ways.
 The first option is through the urinary tract (urethra) during a sexual intercourse, the second one – through the lymph and blood vessels.

-The second category implies prostatitis emerging as a result of destruction of other organs.
+The second category implies prostatitis as a result of destruction of other organs.
 Thus, bacteria can occur during tonsillitis, caries, sinusitis and even pustular skin lesions.
 There is a link between inflammation of the rectal mucosa and prostatitis.
 Non-bacterial form of the disease occurs several times faster than others.
 In this case the main etiological factors are: lack of exercise, blood stasis or gland secretion, hypothermia, poor nutrition, smoking, frequent alcohol consumption and failure of bladder emptying.
 In addition, the cause may be interrupted or too prolonged sexual intercourse, stress and sexual abstinence.

 Prostatitis by Dr. Neil Baum, watch the following video:

 In acute exacerbation of chronic prostatitis the following common symptoms appear first: fever, weakness, chills.
 Another characteristic feature is pain.
 A person may feel pain in the perineum, lower abdomen, or just above the pubis.
 Pain may radiate.
 Of great importance is the fact that the pain gets worse after a bowel movement or during sex.
 Moreover, male patients may experience a burning sensation in the perineum.